wiremoons/AdbT/README.md

 # What is 'adbt'?

-Description : CLI tool to manage an SQlite database of acronym.
+Description : CLI tool to manage an SQlite database of acronyms.

 A small command line application called '`adbt`' (which is an acronym for '*Acronym DataBase Tool*') which can be used to store, look up, change, or